xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 By denotational semantics of a logic, we mean a mathematic structure to model the space of terms of the logic.

+- This is why, in categorical logic, we say that "Cartesian closed category is the internal language of simply typed lambda calculus.".

 ## 2.1 The phase semantics of linear logic

 The most traditional, and also the less interesting semantics of linear logic